The Housing Authority of Baltimore City is a Section 8 and Public Housing Public Housing Agency in Baltimore, Maryland.

-As of March 31st, 2016 the Housing Authority of Baltimore City manages 16,969 active Housing Choice Vouchers.
+As of the most recent VMS report, Housing Authority of Baltimore City manages 16,866 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: